 How cold is too cold to run?
 If you’re a trail runner, you probably ask yourself this question at least once a winter when the temperatures plummet below freezing for a few days or even weeks at time, throwing a wrench in your running regimen.
-It’s difficult to take a day off from lacing up your trail running shoes and getting out there, but many people argue that vigorous exercise in extreme cold can be detrimental to your respiratory health.
+It’s difficult to take a day off from lacing up your best trail running shoes and getting out there, but many people argue that vigorous exercise in extreme cold can be detrimental to your respiratory health.

 However, the research on this hypothesis has long been spotty at best, so we were pleased to see a new literature review on practicing sport in cold environments published in the Journal for Environmental Research and Public Health (opens in new tab) that presents a comprehensive look at how extreme cold weather impacts performance, whether it has long term health implications and the effectiveness of common recommendations.